 7. Design camouflage binoculars

 Paint two tubes camo colors.
 Or funk-ify them: Do one orange and one purple.
 Decorate with cutout shapes, colored bands of paper, or stickers—whatever!
 Glue tubes together and attach a ribbon.
 Use your lenses to search the house for treasures.

 Paint one tube green.
 Add eyes, a nose, and a mouth, using paint, crayon, marker, or an ordinary pencil.
-Tack on a felt bandana in your Ninja Turtle’s color.
-Make three more Turtles with different color bandanas.
+Tack on a felt bandana in whatever color you like.
+Make three more turtles with different color bandanas.

 9. Compose wall art

 Slice long and short tubes into 1-inch-wide rings, using as many rolls as possible.
 Piece circles together in any pattern.
 Use glue, paste, tape, or paper clips to fasten.
 Go big and bold or make a mini.
 Finish your project in one day or keep it going.